 The Path to Restoring Maine’s Kennebec River

 Today, the future of the Kennebec River is at a turning point.
 Maine can continue the highly successful restoration of the river that has taken place over the past 20 years and help save Atlantic salmon from becoming extinct.
 We can improve the health of the river and enhance communities along the Kennebec.
-Doing so, however, will require Read More
+Doing so, however, will Read More

 Conservationists Call on Brookfield to Protect Endangered Salmon as Spring Migration Begins